dbca-wa/herbarium-specify/README.md

 This repository contains Kubernetes deployment configurations for the Herbarium Specify 7 application using Kustomize for environment-specific overlays.

+## Current Status
+UAT working.
+Ready for production (requires NGINX rule setting and connection to provisioned Azure Storage).
+Follow the Prod readme to get it going upon receipt of confirmation that NGINX url set up (requires admin privilleges).

 ## Overview

 Specify 7 is a biological collections management system.
 This deployment supports three environments: